-Restrictions And Rewards: How China Is Locking Down Half A Million Citizens
+Restrictions And Rewards: How China Is Locking Down Half A Billion Citizens

 China has put more than half a billion people under partial or total lockdown in what it is calling an all-out "people's war" against the spread of the new coronavirus.
-That's equivalent to restricting the movement of the entire population of North America.
+It's equivalent to restricting the movement of the entire population of North America.

 To enforce sweeping quarantine measures over vast areas of the country, China has turned to a medley of low- and high-tech measures.
-Citizens are also financially rewarded for reporting those who fail to follow isolation orders.
-These methods reflect a decades-long history of social control now being mobilized at an unprecedented scale.
+Citizens are also financially rewarded for reporting those who fail to follow quarantine orders.
+These methods reflect a decades-long history of social control now being mobilized on an unprecedented scale.

 Researchers say it is too early to determine what effect these measures have had in containing the outbreak.
 A lack of accurate screening measures and a delayed response to the virus likely have blunted the efficacy of quarantines.